Marijuana Edibles: Dosage, Effects, Gummies, & Everything You Need to Know

-Once you get to the 15 MG range, your drifting into recreational territory.
-With this dosage you will be able to enjoy an altered perception of reality (nerd talk for, you’ll get pretty stoned).
-You can use this dosage medically for relief from intense symptoms but it will be intoxicating enough to distract from every day life.
+Once you get to the 15 MG range, your drifting into the recreational territory.
+With this dosage, you will be able to enjoy an altered perception of reality (nerd talk for, you’ll get pretty stoned).
+You can use this dosage medically for relief from intense symptoms but it will be intoxicating enough to distract from everyday life.

 At 30 MG you’re in veteran smoker territory.
 With this amount of THC, we’re talking about a pretty dank brownie, though it will make an acceptable edible dosage for daily smokers.

 Even everyday smokers are going to get knocked down on their rear with a 50MG edible.
 Not recommended for beginners, or anyone that needs to be a respectable member of society shortly after consumption.

 If it’s a real 100 MG edible, be prepared because consuming this all at one time could send you to martian land.
 This will usually only be used medicinally by people suffering extreme conditions (like cancer).
 The most potent edible will probably be better for medical use than recreational use.